fenago/ml-workshop/lab_guides/Lab_5.md

 ============

-In the preceding chapter, we explored three machine learning algorithms to solve supervised learning tasks, either for classification or regression.
-In this chapter, we will explore one of the most popular machine learning algorithms nowadays, artificial neural networks, which belong to a subgroup of machine learning called deep learning.
+In the preceding lab, we explored three machine learning algorithms to solve supervised learning tasks, either for classification or regression.
+In this lab, we will explore one of the most popular machine learning algorithms nowadays, artificial neural networks, which belong to a subgroup of machine learning called deep learning.